ABOUT THE PROGRAM

 Using essential carpentry and construction skills, apprentices learn daily shop operations while observing how to maintain a full-season scene shop.
 They will gain hands-on backstage experience in a professional environment.

 Applicants should be able to use power tools and lift at least 50 pounds.
 Experience working with metal and having a valid driver’s license is a plus.
 This apprenticeship will hone new and resourceful methods of stagecraft and is suitable for those working towards careers as Master Carpenters, Technical Directors, and General Theater Technicians.

-Working directly with the Costume Shop Manager and visiting designers, Costume Shop Apprentices assist in the construction of costumes.
+Working directly with the Costume Shop Manager, Costume Design Manager, and visiting designers, Costume Shop Apprentices assist in the construction of costumes.
 They also serve as wardrobe crew, which includes maintaining and repairing costumes and wigs during the run of each show.

 The Costume Shop Apprentices handle some projects from inception to completion.
 Through participating in daily shop operations, apprentices strengthen sewing, construction, draping, and patterning skills, as well as wardrobe management.
 They also have the opportunity to shadow visiting designers and learn about design budgeting and planning.

 Applicants should have at least basic sewing skills.
 This apprenticeship is suitable for those working toward careers as First Hands, Cutters, Drapers, Costume Shop Managers, and Wardrobe Supervisors.